 Have multiple data centres

 Search plays a big role in directing customers to the products they want to buy, so it’s important your search solution doesn’t suffer from downtime.

 Data centres sometimes fail and go offline, so in order to avoid down time, host all the critical parts of your web store in multiple data centres.

 Consider using a SaaS search solution

-SaaS, software as a service, solutions can save you time and money.
+SaaS, software as a service, solutions can save time and money for your eCOmmerce Business.